sematext/solr-researcher/README.md

 # solr-researcher

-The Solr ReSearcher has Solr components that can be used to improve users’ search experience.
+The Solr ReSearcher has Solr components that can be used to improve user's search experience.

   - Solr Query Relaxer
   - Solr DYM ReSearcher